DeMarco is a Principal of The Atlantic Systems Guild, a systems think

 at the University of Maine, where he teaches an undergraduate Ethics

-Tom DeMarco’s most recent novel is Andronescu’s Paradox.
+Tom DeMarco’s most recent novel is A Ruby Beam of Light, Volume one of Dark World Chronicles.
 It is pure speculative fiction: the world at the brink of war when an unsettling new technology makes the weapons of war suddenly impotent.
 Sounds good, right?
 But the so-called Layton Effect also makes cars impotent, and planes, and anything that depends on internal combustion.
 Could society ever go back to the simpler days of the nineteenth century?
 Click to find out.

 His first mainstream work of fiction is the comic novel, Dark Harbor House.
 It was published by Down East Books in 2001, a gentle coming of age story that takes place in the late 1940s on an island off the coast of Maine.
 Lisa Alther (author of Kinflicks and Other Women) had this to say about Dark Harbor House: “I missed this book whenever I had to put it down, and rushed to get back to it.”
 Click here for reviews and pointersand here to download Chapter 1.